yining1023/pix2pix_spell/README.md

 mkdir models
 cd ..
 python3 tools/export-checkpoint.py --checkpoint ../export --output_file static/models/facades_BtoA.pict
-# We should be able to get a file named facades_BtoA.pict, which is 13.6 MB.
+# We should be able to get a file named facades_BtoA.pict, which is 54 MB.
+# If you add `--ngf 32 --ndf 32` when training the model: python pix2pix.py --mode train --output_dir pikachu_train --max_epochs 200 --input_dir pikachu/train --which_direction BtoA --ngf 32 --ndf 32, the model will be smaller 13.6 MB, and it will take less time to train.

 # Copy the model we got to the `models` folder.